 When investments in associates or a joint venture is classified as held for sale, it is accounted for in accordance with HKFRS 5.
+For the year ended 31 March 2021

 4.3 Property, plant and equipment and depreciation

 Property, plant and equipment are stated at cost less accumulated depreciation and any impairment losses.
 The cost of an item of property, plant and equipment comprises its purchase price and any directly attributable costs of bringing the asset to its working condition and location for its intended use.